The Rundown

 click to see more

-Criteria 1 – Ingredient Quality
+1) Ingredient Quality

 The quality of what goes into your pet’s food can never be understated.
 Beagles can be prone to weight gain if they don’t get enough exercise, so low-quality filler ingredients are bad news.

-Some specifics we’ve looked at in the best dog food for beagles are the presence of real meat (preferably the first ingredient), high-quality, natural carbohydrate sources, the addition of ingredients that provide essential vitamins, minerals, and Omega-3 and -6 fatty acids.
+Some specifics we’ve looked at in the best dog food for beagles are the presence of real meat (preferably the first ingredient), high-quality, natural carbohydrate and fiber sources, the addition of ingredients that provide essential vitamins, minerals, and Omega-3 and -6 fatty acids.
 Additions such as glucosamine are helpful as beagles can suffer from hip dysplasia and intervertebral disk disease.

 The ingredients in your beagle’s food can make or break their health and wellbeing, so this is at the top of the list of criteria.
 You can’t go wrong with dog foods made from healthy, natural, whole foods, and that are minimally processed.

-Criteria 2 – Protein Quality
+2) Protein Quality

 Beagles are lively little fellows, so they need a good amount of protein to keep those muscles strong.
 What matters most about protein, though, is the source.
 Plant proteins work well, but they lack some nutrients that animal proteins do and are a little less digestible.